Division of Marital Property in Jacksonville, FL

 Division of marital property is a highly contested area during a divorce.
 Marital property includes assets and debts that have been accumulated during the marriage.
 A talented property division attorney is necessary to protect your assets and ensure the proper parties are repaying debts.

 In the state of Florida, property that is subject to equitable distribution (Marital assets and debt) will be divided by the court, but they do not necessarily divide them equally.
 Parker & DuFresne maintains a team of attorneys who will represent a party throughout a divorce.
 They will be able to negotiate a fair distribution of assets and debts.

 What are Marital Assets?

 Your property division attorney will assist you in organizing and classifying your marital assets, but it is essential to understand what may be classified as a marital asset.
-The property that needs to be determined and valued includes but is not limited to the following:
+The property might include things like:

 - Family residence

 - Motor vehicles, including cars, motorcycles, recreational vehicles, boats

 - Investments, including real estate, stock options, bonds

 - Items of monetary or sentimental value, including jewelry, collectibles, artwork

 - Household furnishing